Despee2k/Synapz/replit.md

-# Replit.md - Quiz Application
+# Replit.md - Synapz Quiz Application

 ## Overview

-This is a full-stack quiz application built with React, TypeScript, Express.js, and designed for PostgreSQL with Drizzle ORM.
+Synapz is a full-stack quiz application built with React, TypeScript, Express.js, and designed for PostgreSQL with Drizzle ORM.
 The application features a modern UI using shadcn/ui components and provides an interactive quiz experience with session tracking and scoring capabilities.

 ## User Preferences